Using Photoresistor From Raspberry PI To Detect Light

 You can use CTRL+C to stop python script.

 The script will start reading “1” in light conditions and reading “0” in dark conditions.
-It will be enought in a medium illuminated room putting your hand over the up side to create a dark environment:
+It will be enough in a medium illuminated room putting your hand over the upside to create a dark environment:

 Script is just running following tasks.
 Needed libraries are imported:

-Your read PIN is associated to a specific variable.
+Your read PIN is associated with a specific variable.
 BCM pin naming will be used. readPIN is set to read (GPIO.IN):

-Main loop will simply read input PIN and wait 1 second for next measurement.
+The main loop will simply read input PIN and wait 1 second for the next measurement.
 GPIO reading is converted to string with str() function to concatenate it inside print() function:

 Final Toughts

-To end, you could need switching from “0” to “1” result at different light levels.
-For this purpose, you can try varying the 100k ohm resistor with a lower or higher one untill you find light conditions which best fit your needs.
+To end, you could need to switch from “0” to “1” result at different light levels.
+For this purpose, you can try varying the 100k ohm resistor with a lower or higher one until you find light conditions which best fit your needs.

 Enjoy!